herby2212/Hearthstone-Card-Pack-Opening-Counter/README.md

 ![!](Images/cpocOverlay.png "Overlay that sits on top of Hearthstone and be freely positioned")

+### Save / Load

+The current card count of the different rarities can simply be exported / saved as a file (.hcc / Hearthstone Card Count) file to your desired location via the **Save** button.

+This file can then be later imported / loaded via the **Load** button in the main window.

 ### Planned

 The plugin is currently still under the development meaning more features are planned like:

-- Beautify the UI including images and some optimizations
+- Buttons in the UI for the individual rarities to manually add/remove a card
 - Auto Update your HSReplay Collection with the received Cards
-- Export / Import of your opening stats to view older card pack openings
+- ~~Export / Import of your opening stats to view older card pack openings~~ [Implemented with Version 1.1.0]
 - Live Duplicate checking - see how many duplicates you have drawn based on your collection

 ## Get Started / Installation